Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Arts and Music

 Suitable for students taking the TESOL minor and the Graduate Diploma in Second Language Teaching and other students interested in teaching a second or foreign language.
 It is recommended that students taking the TESOL minor also take LING 332 (TESOL practicum).
-LING231 is a prequisite or co-requisite for this course.
+LING231 is a prerequisite or co-requisite for this course.

 - More information link